LambdaTest/documentation/docs/charles-proxy.md

 ## Mocking data

-Charles Proxy offers the ability to mock the data that is being passed to and from.
+Charles Proxy offers the ability to mock the data that is being passed to and for.
 Let's look at one such example.

 The clean data looks something like this: